-Just like music, being in taste-balance is important in the fruit world.
-As we enter the summer stone fruit season, we’re going to experience lots of wonderful taste profiles.
-Naturally hybridized fruits such as apriums (which will be in our West Coast Harvest crates) are balanced crosses of apricots and plums.
+Just like music, being in taste-balance is essential in the fruit world.
+As we enter the summer stone fruit season, we’re going to experience lots of excellent taste profiles.
+Naturally hybridized fruits such as apriums are balanced crosses of apricots and plums.
 Apriums are usually two-thirds apricot and one-third plum, and we see them early in the stone fruit season.
 (For clarification, plumcots are 50/50 hybrids of plums and apricots, and pluots are more plum than apricot.)
 Apriums should be eaten when soft to the touch, but don’t let them get too soft or mushy as they’ll quickly move past their prime.